-You might be able to remember all the things you have to start and finish, if you had the memory of an elephant.
+If you had the memory of an elephant, you might be able to remember all the things you have to do in a day.
 Oh well, you win some and you lose some.
 But, you can learn ways to improve your memory function.
 Four ways, in fact, are listed below.

 Working Out your Brain

 1. Lack of sleep can affect many areas of our lives and memory, too.
 When you deprive yourself of sleep, your brain can’t function at its full capacity.
 Nonetheless, research shows that sleep is necessary for memory consolidation, with the key memory-enhancing activity occurring during the deepest stages of sleep.
 How does sleep deprivation personally affect me?
 Your critical thinking skills, creativity and problem-solving abilities all can become compromised.

 Too little sleep also has been known to cause:

 • Increased pain;

 2. As we were beginning preschool or kindergarten, we were told by our parents to be friendly.
 But, this concept doesn’t just apply to school-aged children.
 Go out and make a new friend; as humans, we are highly social animals and relationships stimulate our brains.
 Research indicates that meaningful relationships and a strong support system are vital to both brain health and emotional health as well.
 There are several ways to jump-start your brain power.
 All you have to do is join a club, volunteer or make it a point to have contact with friends and family more often (be it over the phone, through Skype, FaceTime or in person).
 And, don’t worry if no one is available when you want to chit-chat, because a highly-social dog such as a Boxer can help on this front.
 Here, boy!